 The Wells Branch Community Library provides reference services in person, over the phone, and electronically, within the limits of staff time and library resources.
 The library provides information, not advice.
 These resources are provided for information purposes only and, while the library strives to provide accurate information, the library is not responsible for the validity of information cited.

-Notary Services
+Notary Services- possibly will need to change or be removed depending on legal response from legislative session.
+Awaiting email from lawyer.

 Select managers will notarize prepared documents with notarial certificates attached as time and training allows.
 The patron or guest must provide current and valid government issue photo ID at the time of notarization.
 Library notaries will not certify copies, notarize items outside their training, take depositions, act as witnesses, or create a notarial certificate.
 Library staff cannot give legal advice, which includes any advice regarding the document(s) being notarized.
 Availability is not guaranteed at any time.
 There is no fee for this service.